withcenter/fireflow/README.md

 This widget displays any kind of url like photo, video, audio, txt, pdf, etc.

-See the details on the API Reference.
+See the details on the [API reference - MediaDisplay](https://pub.dev/documentation/fireflow/latest/fireflow/DisplayMedia-class.html).

 Below is an example of displaying media by giving a photo url.